 Our Commitment to Client Satisfaction

 Our employment lawyers are committed to good client care.
 Led by Susan Lewis, Partner & Head of Employment Law, the team possesses a wealth of experience in employment law, employee rights and negotiating settlements.
-Our offices are based across in Yorkshire in Wakefield, Dewsbury and Horsforth.
+Our offices are based across Yorkshire in Wakefield, Dewsbury, Horsforth and Selby.

 To see how Jordan’s Solicitors can help you with your problems at work, please call 0330 3001103 or request a call back.